2 Functions in Julia

 h (generic function with 1 method)

-By hand we would substitute this last expression into that for the area (to get \(A=w\cdot (20-2 \cdot w)/2 = -w^2 + 10\)) and simplify.
+By hand we would substitute this last expression into that for the area and simplify (to get \(A=w\cdot (20-2 \cdot w)/2 = -w^2 + 10\)).
 However, within Julia we can let composition do the substitution and leave algebraic simplification for Julia to do:

 Area(w) = Area(w, h(w))